signorello/P4-edu_wiki/Hackathon-Project-Ideas.md

 **Description:** Improve the quality of the open source code of [NetCache](https://github.com/netx-repo/netcache-p4) and  [NetChain](https://github.com/netx-repo/netchain-p4).

+Goal 1: Turn the code into a tutorial / programming assignment.

+Goal 2: Add and improve documentation.

 **Type (P4 Practice / Community Contribution):** Both!

+**Proposed by:** Xin Jin

 ***